 If you have the risk tolerance, sufficient investment horizon, and a well-diversified portfolio to invest in a speculative business like Archer Aviation, this could be an intriguing business to invest in the future of air mobility networks.
 On the other hand, if you prefer value or dividend-oriented businesses in more established industries, this stock might not be for you.

-Archer UAM will initially be launched in select major cities across the U.S. Because Archer Aviation develops and manufactures its own aircraft, management estimates the company will be able to enter the urban air mobility ridesharing market at competitive prices compared to ground-based ridesharing solutions.
+Archer UAM will initially be launched in select major cities across the U.S. Because Archer Aviation develops and manufactures its own aircraft, management estimates the company will be able to enter the urban air mobility ride-sharing market at competitive prices compared to ground-based ride-sharing solutions.

-In terms of plans for its second segment, Archer Direct, the company has its first notable purchase agreement lined up in the form of a partnership with United Airlines (UAL -2.98%).
+As for Archer Direct, the company has its first notable purchase agreement lined up after a partnership with United Airlines (UAL 1.13%).
 Archer Aviation and United have executed a conditional purchase agreement for as much as $1 billion worth of aircraft, with the potential for the airline giant to purchase another $500 million.
-In addition to United, Archer Aviation has received millions in funding as part of a long-standing strategic relationship with Stellantis (STLA 0.84%), the maker of brands like Jeep, Ram, Maserati, Dodge, and Chrysler.

 Profitability